-You don’t have to wait for spring and summer to fertilize your Birkin, as long as it’s actively growing, you can go for it.
+You don’t need to wait for its growing season in spring and summer to fertilize your Birkin, as long as it’s actively growing, you can go for it.
 Fertilize your plant only when it’s actively growing so it can absorb the nutrients properly.
-If your plant isn’t actively growing, excess minerals will accumulate in soil and can burn the roots.
+If your plant isn’t actively growing, excess minerals from the fertilizer will accumulate in the soil and can burn the roots.

 If you want to repot your Philodendron Birkin, take the following steps:

 - Select a pot that is one size bigger than the one you’ve been using

 - Fill the pot up to one-third with well-draining potting soil

 - Take your Birkin gently out of its pot